 Absence of Bands

-If the detection system shows no signal across all lanes except the ladder, there are a multitude of possible causes.
-It is best to first localize wherein the workflow that the error occurred.
+If the detection system shows no signal across all lanes except the ladder, there are many possible causes.
+It is best first to localize where in the workflow the error occurred.
 Typically, the most common culprits are poor transfer efficiency or poor probing.

-If a positive control lane is used and there is an absence of bands, this can be due to a poor detection kit, poor antibodies, or even an incorrect antibody concentration.
+If a positive control lane is used and bands are absent, this can be due to a poor detection kit, poor antibodies, or even an incorrect antibody concentration.
 Antibody concentration is optimized by running titration experiments.

 High Background With or Without Splotches

 Poor membrane blocking, excessive antibody concentration, and a dry membrane can result in high background signals.
 Increasing the period for blocking or changing the type of protein used in blocking buffer may solve this.
 Titration experiments have to be run for antibody optimization.
-Insufficient washing can result in high background signal and are a major cause for splotches on the membrane.
+Insufficient washing can result in high background signal, a significant cause of splotches on the membrane.
 Membranes must be maintained wet throughout the experiment, and a dry membrane can give high background signals.

 Standard lab safety rules apply.
-If casting gels, acrylamide is a potent neurotoxin; however, it is chemically inert once polymerized.
-Careful handling of this reagent is a must, and proper precautionary measures should be met before handling it.
+When casting gels, acrylamide is a potent neurotoxin; however, it is chemically inert once polymerized.
+The careful handling of this reagent is necessary, and proper precautionary measures should be met before handling it.